 This Medication Guide summarizes the most important information about Dexmethylphenidate hydrochloride tablets.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about Dexmethylphenidate hydrochloride tablets that was written for healthcare professionals.
 For more information about Dexmethylphenidate hydrochloride tablets call 1-866-403-7592.

 What are the ingredients in Dexmethylphenidate hydrochloride tablets?

 Active Ingredient: Dexmethylphenidate hydrochloride

-Inactive Ingredients: lactose anhydrous, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and sodium starch glycolate.
-Additionally, 5 mg tablets contain D&C Yellow #10 aluminum lake; 2.5 mg tablets contain FD&C Blue #2 lake; 5 mg and 10 mg tablets contain colloidal silicon dioxide.
+Inactive Ingredients: citric acid anhydrous, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, sodium starch glycolate, and FD&C Blue No.1 (2.5 mg tablets), D&C Yellow #10 (5 mg tablets); the 10 mg tablet contains no dye.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

 Somerset, NJ 08873